hggeorgiev/ngx-redux-ui-management-recipes/README.md

-# Recipes for managing application layout using Angular 2 with Redux
+# Recipes for managing application UI layout using Angular 2 with Redux
 Become the master of your application's UI state.
 This repo contains samples of how you can control the UI of your Angular 2 application through Redux.

 ## Development server